Florida Gators football: Home fields

 UF benefactor Ben Hill Griffin, and the field was rechristened "Steve Spurrier-Florida Field" in 2016 to honor Gator player and coach Steve Spurrier.
 Spurrier also coined the stadium's nickname of "The Swamp" in 1992, early in his tenure as head football coach.

 Conference affiliations

+Florida has been a member of the Southeastern Conference since its founding in 1932.

 Florida's football program is a charter member of the Southeastern Conference, which began play in 1933.
 Before that, the Gators were affiliated with two different conferences after having founded the program without a conference affiliation.